crcn/tandem-old/packages/tandem-app/README.md

     - [ ] can do neat diagrams about grouped elements
     - [ ] ability to inherit styles (assuming it matches spec)

+- [ ] show inferred types for component as they're being coded
 #### FOCUS

 - [ ] Warnings & Errors for paperclip